wpcodefactory/popup-notices-for-woocommerce/readme.txt

 Check some of its features for now:

 * **Style options**
-Style the Pop-up the way you want with tons of options using the Customizer
+Style the Pop-up the way you want with tons of options using the Customizer, including Icons from FontAwesome

 * **Hide default WooCommerce notices**
 As you can display all your notices as Pop-ups, you can choose to simply hide the native WooCommerce notices if you want